g0tie/bash_scripts/README.md

 collection of script to automate task on my laptop

 <h3>amISpied.sh</h3>
-<p>Know if what processes are using you webcam or microphone and kill them</p>
+<p>Know what processes are using you webcam or microphone and kill them</p>

 <h3>autosort_file.sh</h3>